 All eligible GBM and MSM aged 18 years and over can provide their own consent.

-The Victorian Government's consumer health information website, the Better Health Channel, provides frequently asked questions about the free meningococcal vaccine program.
+The Victorian Government's consumer health information website the Better Health Channel provides additional information for consumers about the free meningococcal vaccine program.

 Vaccine presentation, safety and administration